equivalent/scrapbook2/archive/blogs/2017-11-28-lesson-learned-after-trying-elixir-as-a-ruby-developer.md

 ![](https://raw.githubusercontent.com/equivalent/scrapbook2/master/assets/images/2017/rly.jpg)

-You may be asking is this really all?
+You may be asking: "Is this really all you wanted to show me?"

 Well there is more to it.
 Let's dive do Rails example: